Emer Kenny

 Emer Kenny is a British actress and screenwriter.
 She is best known for playing Zsa Zsa Carter in EastEnders and its spin-off EastEnders: E20, Danielle Reeves in Pramface and Penelope "Bunty" Windermere in Father Brown.
+Kenny also provides a motion capture and voice to Callie Mayer in the Formula One story mode video game, Braking Point.

 Career

 Kenny made her professional debut in the 2007 BBC television drama Coming Down the Mountain, and, in 2009, she made her film debut in Phil Claydon's Lesbian Vampire Killers.
 She played the role of Kate in an improvisational BBC production called Freefall written and directed by Dominic Savage, which was screened in 2009.
 In January 2010, Kenny began her role in the EastEnders spin-off EastEnders: E20 as Zsa Zsa Carter as well as in EastEnders itself.
 Kenny was cast in the role of Zsa Zsa after writing the second episode of EastEnders: E20.
 A second series of EastEnders: E20 was announced in April 2010, with Kenny returning as a writer, although it was announced the following month that Zsa Zsa would be written out of EastEnders so Kenny could pursue further acting roles.
 She made her last appearance on 30 September 2010.

 In 2010, Kenny was painted by Rolf Harris as Titania from Shakespeare's A Midsummer Night's Dream for an edition of BBC TV's Arena ("Rolf Harris Paints His Dream").

 Kenny wrote a further episode of EastEnders: E20 for series three in 2011 and was selected as the youngest ever writer for the BBC Writers Academy where she trained to write for programmes such as EastEnders, Casualty, Holby City, and Doctors.
 Her first EastEnders episode as a writer was broadcast on 8 May 2012.

 She joined the cast of E4's Beaver Falls for its second series playing the character Hope.
 The second series began airing in early August 2012 with the final episode of the series airing in early September 2012.
 It was announced on 22 September 2012 that the drama would not be recommissioned.